Updated June 19, 2023

 - Distributed File-System

-Distributed File System allows data to be stored in an easily accessible format, across a large number of linked storage devices.
+Distributed File System allows data to be stored in an easily accessible format across many linked storage devices.

 - Map Reduce

-Map Reduce is the combination of two operations – reading data from the database and putting it into a format suitable for analysis (map) and performing mathematical operations (reduce).
+Map Reduce combines two operations – reading data from the database and putting it into a format suitable for analysis (map) and performing mathematical operations (reduce).

 - Hadoop Common